TUDSaT/OBC_Software/README.md

-# TUDSaT 0nboard Computer Software
+# TUDSaT Onboard Computer Software

 This repository contains the Software for the Onboard Computer of our CubeSat